olliw42/mLRS-docu/docs/FRSKY_R9.md

 2. Dealing with the inverted TTL signals is best addressed by using a seperate ESP32 module connected to the serial port as the ESP32 supports inverted TTL signals.
 The mlrs-wireless-bridge sketch will allow one to connect a Ground Control Station wirelessly via MAVLink.
 Additionally, the CLI can be accessed with common terminal programs when using the mlrs-wireless-bridge sketch in Bluetooth Classic mode.
 For ESP32 modules that do not support Bluetooth Classic (C3, C6 and S3 variants) one can configure the sketch for TCP and use telnet on Linux or Windows or another TCP terminal App on Mobile devices.
 You may need to map received CR characters to CR+LF.
 If you use telnet, you can do this by typing the escape sequence which is shown when you start telnet and then type "toggle crmod".

+3. Another option is to use a software tool to reconfigure FTDI based serial adapters, to have inverted RX/TX.

-3. Alternatively, you can buy or build a "Frsky inverter" dongle to connect a standard serial adapter.
+4. Alternatively, you can buy or build a "Frsky inverter" dongle to connect a standard serial adapter.

 Connections: